Introduction

 - Remove the legs and attachments from the grill bowl.

-- Place it on a fireproof surface and fill with firewood or charcoal.
+- Place it on a fireproof surface and fill it with firewood or charcoal.

 - Outdoor Cart from the Grill Frame

-- Detach the grill body and components from the frame.
+- Detach the grill body from the frame.

-- Add a flat surface, like wood or metal, to create a functional cart.
+- Add a flat surface, such as wood or metal, to create a practical cart.

 - This cart can serve for outdoor dining or tool storage.